rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 - If each pair of conflict operations are ordered in the same way.

 ### View Serializability
+- A schedule will view serializable if it is view equivalent to a serial schedule.
+- If a schedule is conflict serializable, then it will be view serializable.
+- The view serializable which does not conflict serializable contains blind writers.

 ### Recoverability of Schedule
+Sometimes a transaction may not execute completely due to a software issue, system crash or hardware failure.
+In that case, the failed transation has to be rollback.
+But some other transaction may also have used value produced by the failed transaction.
+So we have to rollback those transactions.

+> **Irrecoverable schedule**: The schedule will be irrecoverable if T_j reads the updated value of T_i and T_j commited before T_i commit.

+> **Recoverable with cascading rollback**: The schedule will be recoverable with cascading rollback if T_j reads the updated value of T_i.
+Commit of T_j is delayed till commit of T_i.

 ### Failure Classification
+To find that where the problem has occurred, we generalize a failure into the following categories:
+- The transaction failure occurs if fails to execute or when it reaches a point from where it can't go any further.
+If a few transaction or process is hurt, then this is called as transaction failure.
+Reasons for a transaction failure could be:
+    - Logical errors: If a transaction cannot complete due to some code error or an internal error condition, then the logical error occurs.
+    - Syntax errors: If occurs where the DBMS itself terminates an active transation because the database system is not able to execute it.
+- System crash failure can occur due to power failure or other hardware or software failure.
+- Disk Failure
+    - It occurs where hard-disk drives or storage drives used to fail frequently.
+It was a common problem in the early days of technology evolution.
+    - Disk failure occurs due to the formation of bad sectors, disk head crash, and unreachability to the disk or any other failure, which destroy all or part of disk storage.

 ### Log-Based Recovery
+- The log is a sequence of records.
+Log of each transaction is maintained in some stable storage so that if any failure occurs, then it can be recovered from there.
+- If any operation is performed on the database, then it will be recorded in the log.
+- But the process of storing the logs should be done before the actual transaction is applied in the database.

+- Deferred database modification
+    - The deferred modification technique occurs if the transation does not modify the database until it has commited.
+    - In this method, all the logs are created and stored in the stable storage, and the database is updated when a transaction commits.
+- Immediate database modification
+    - The immediate modification technique occurs if database modification occurs while the transaction is still active.
+    - In this technique, the database is modified immeidately after every operation.
+It follows an actual database modification.

+**Recovery using Log records**
+When the system is crashed, then the system consults the log to find which transactions need to be undone and which need to be redone.
+- If the log contains the record <T_i, start> and <T_i, commit>, then the transation T_i needs to be redone.
+- If log contains record <T_n, start> but does not contain the record either <T_i, commit> or <T_i, abort>, then the Transaction T_i to be undone.

 ### DBMS Checkpoint
+- The checkpoint is a type of mechansim where all the previous logs are removed from the system and permanelty stored in the storage disk.
+- The checkpoint is like a bookmart.
+While the execution of the transation, such checkpoints are marked, and the transaction is executed then using the steps of the transation, the log files will be created.
+- When it reaches to the checkpoint, then the transaction will be updated into the database, and till that point, the entire log file will be removed from the file.
+Then the log file is updated with the new step of transaction till next checkpoint and so on.
+- The checkpoint is used to declare a point before which the DBMS was in the consistent state, and all transaction were commited.

 ### Deadlock in DBMS
+A deadlock is a condition where two or more transaction are waiting indefinitely for one another to give up locks.
+Deadlocks is said to be one of the most feared complications in DBMS as no task ever gets finished and is in waiting state forever.

+**Deadlock Avoidance**
+- When a database is stuck in a deadlock state, then it is better to avoid the database rather than aborting or restating the database.
+This is a waste of time and resource.
+- Deadlock avoidance mechanism is used to detect any deadlock situation in advance.
+A method like "wait for graph" is used for detecting the deadlock situation but this method is suitable only for the smaller database.
+For the larger database, deadlock prevention method can be used.

+**Deadlock Detection**
+In a database, when a transaction waits indefinitely to obtain a lock, then the DBMS should detect whether the transaction is involved in a deadlock or not.
+The lock manager maintains a Wait for the graph to detect the deadlock cycle in the database.

+**Deadlock Prevention**
+- Deadlock prevention method is suitable for a large database.
+If the resources are allocated in such a way that deadlock never occurs, then the deadlock can be prevented.
+- The Database management system analyzes the operations of the transaction whether they can create a deadlock situation or not.
+If they do, then the DBMS never allowed that transaction to be executed.

 ---